-Section Value Wi-Fi General Enable WiFi Disabled / Enabled (Enabled is the default setting) SSID Enter the name of the SSID.
+Section Value WiFi General Enable Wi-Fi Disabled / Enabled (Enabled is the default setting) SSID Enter the name of the SSID.
 ThalesLINK is default.
-Broadcast SSID Disabled / Enabled (Enabled is the default setting) WiFi Channel Set the Wi-Fi Channel 1 - 11 Security Mode Set the security mode for the channel - OPEN or WPA2.
+Broadcast SSID Disabled / Enabled (Enabled is the default setting) Wi-Fi Channel Set the Wi-Fi Channel 1 - 11 Security Mode Set the security mode for the channel - OPEN or WPA2.
 OPEN is default and does not require a Security Key (password).
 Security Key When WPA2 is selected as the security mode, a security key must be entered.
-The password must be at least 8 characters in length and can be any combination of characters, numbers, etc. Once enabled, any device accessing the ThalesLINK (or new SSID name) Wi-Fi will have to enter the password.
-WiFi Device Whitelis st end of the state of the stat Device Whitelist Disabled / Enabled (Disabled is the default setting) Whitelist This allows specific devices to access the system's Wi-Fi.
+The password must be at least 8 characters in length and can be any combination of characters, numbers, etc. Once enabled, any

+Section Value device accessing the ThalesLINK (or new SSID name) Wi-Fi will have to enter the password.
+Wi-Fi Device Whitelist Device Whitelist Disabled / Enabled (Disabled is the default setting) Whitelist This allows specific devices to access the system's Wi-Fi.
 If Enabled, only the devices entered in the Whitelist are allowed on the Wi-Fi network.
 This is done by entering the MAC address of the device (example: 01:23:45:67:89:ab).
 All others are prevented from accessing it.
 See below note for finding a device's MAC address Assign a Nickname to the MAC Address